mozilla/glean.js/ARCHITECTURE.md

 The Glean SDK tries to do all of this is the least disruptive way possible to users.
 All of the SDKs tasks are queued and executed asynchronously.
-The APIs exposed by the Glean SDK will only do the enqueuing of tasks, a quick synchronous operation.
+The APIs exposed by the Glean SDK will only do the en-queuing of tasks, a quick synchronous operation.
 Internally, the Glean SDK will handle the queued tasks asynchronously, catching any errors thrown along the way so that Glean never crashes a users application.